rachthree/safestructures/docs/home.md

 To have better reproducibility and tracking, we may need to store and load model inputs and outputs, as well as intermediate layer inputs and output in a safe manner. `safetensors` greatly helps on the tensor side, while `safestructures` helps with the rest.

 ## Support
+Currently, `safestructures` supports out of the box:

+* All of Python's built-in data containers and data types.
+* `dataclass`es.
+* PyTorch tensors via `safetensors`
+* TensorFlow 2 tensors via `safetensors`
-Currently, `safestructures` supports all of Python's core data containers and data types, including `dataclass`.
-Additionally, it supports saving PyTorch, TensorFlow 2, and JAX tensors via `safetensors`.
-It aims to cover the same frameworks as `safetensors`, but out of the box for initial release it does not support:
+* JAX tensors via `safetensors`.

+`safestructures` aims to cover the same frameworks as `safetensors`, but for initial release it does not support:

 * `collections` - Please comment on [this issue](https://github.com/rachthree/safestructures/issues/12) to request support.
 * PaddlePaddle - Please comment on [this issue](https://github.com/rachthree/safestructures/issues/10) to request support.
 * MLX - Please comment on [this issue](https://github.com/rachthree/safestructures/issues/9) to request support.

+In the interim, `safestructures` supports [plugins](./plugins_guide.md) in case there is a type it does not support.